clojurebridge-minneapolis/track1-chatter/track1-web.md

 </pre>
 </div>

-Back on github, click on the "chatter" link and you'll go to the main page for the repository.
+Back on GitHub, click on the "chatter" link and you'll go to the main page for the repository.
 Note there is a single commit and the text is identical to what's in our ```README.md``` file.